Translation: French (Undergraduate Certificate)

 Admission to the Program

-Open to all students who have completed the appropriate 300-level Conversation and Composition II or Advanced II language course, or equivalent.
+Open to all students who have completed FREN-323 Advanced French II, or equivalent.
 Equivalency is determined in consultation with faculty advisor.
 Students whose native language is not English must meet university requirements for English competency (minimum TOEFL score of 600).
 Before commencing the program, students should consult the appropriate advisor in the Department of World Languages and Cultures to plan out their program of study.

-- Two courses selected from the other core courses or from offerings in French at the 400-level.
+- Two courses selected from the other core courses or from offerings in French (FREN-xxx) at the 400-level